amolnayakawadi/career-site-live/README.md

 # career-site-live
-A website to apply for job
+A website to show job openings and accept applications